History of Oman in Timeline

 From 4 to 17 January 2009, the 19th Arabian Gulf Cup took place in Muscat, and was won by the Omani national football team.

-Majan TV, the first private TV channel in Oman, began broadcasting in January 2009.
+In January 2009, Majan TV, the first private TV channel in Oman, began broadcasting.

 January 2009: Free-trade agreement with the United States took effect

-On January 1, 2009, a free-trade agreement with the United States took effect, eliminating tariff barriers and protecting foreign businesses in Oman.
+In January 2009, a free-trade agreement between Oman and the United States took effect, eliminating tariff barriers and providing protections for foreign businesses.

 In 2009, Oman's oil production recovered to 816,000 barrels per day.